 See "Risk Factors" and other information included in this prospectus for a discussion of the risks relating to investing in our ADSs.
 You should carefully consider these risks before deciding to invest in our ADSs.

-We intend to apply to have the ADSs listed on The Nasdaq Global Market.
+The ADSs have been approved for listing on The Nasdaq Global Select Market.
 The ADSs and shares will not be listed on any other stock exchange or traded on any automated quotation system.

 "LEGN"